Table of Contents

-Managing to develop an effective product roadmap goes beyond a product manager’s vision or intuition, even if these aspects matter as well.
+Managing to develop an effective product roadmap goes beyond a product manager’s (PM) vision or intuition, even if these aspects matter as well.
 In an increasingly data-driven business world, the product management field isn’t exempt from this need.
-Analytics will help you sharpen your product sense and give more weight and credibility to the decisions you make and submit to stakeholders.
+Online data analysis tools will help you sharpen your product sense and give more weight and credibility to the decisions you make and submit to stakeholders.

-As a product manager, collecting information about your product performance, its features, the market adoption, etc., is essential.
-The right product metrics will give you invaluable insights on its health, strength and weaknesses, potential issues or bottlenecks, and let you improve it greatly.
-In this article, we will go deeper in the definition of product KPIs: what they are, who needs them and why; then, we will go over the steps to find the right metrics for your product; and finally, we will provide some product metrics examples.
+As a PM, collecting information about your product performance, its features, the market adoption, etc., is essential.
+The right product performance metrics will give you invaluable insights into its health, strength and weaknesses, potential issues or bottlenecks, and let you improve it greatly.
+In this article, we will go deeper into the definition of product KPIs: what they are, who needs them, and why; then, we will go over the steps to find the best product success metrics; and finally, we will provide some useful examples.

 What Are Product Metrics?

 Product metrics are quantitative performance measurements used by businesses to gain insights into various areas like product development, pricing, quality, and more.
 By using interactive KPIs, product managers can optimize product strategies to ensure business growth.

 Product KPIs can be related to user requirements, size, quality, product growth, or user comfort.
 They can evaluate architectural measures, quality measures, software complexity, or functional size.
 However, depending on who you are or to who you address your report to, product analytics metrics might vary: at the end of the day, stakeholders care about cash but the PM wants to figure out how customers are interacting with the product.